CS2401-Fall2021/lab-8-BST/README.md

 Another way of viewing the mistake count is determining how many nodes wouldn't we be able to find using the standard BST algorithm.

-*Important:* There may be duplicates, which should only occur on the right.
+*Important:* There may be duplicates, which should only occur ONLY ON THE RIGHT.
 If a left node is the same as the root then that is an error.

 ## Part 2: Max depth
 In Main.java implement ma(Node root).
 However we don't want to count duplicates!
 If we have the following tree: